Plants of the Pines

 Trees

-The pine barrens is a huge forest with soil that supports an abundance of pitch pine, Atlantic white cedar, and many different species of oak.
-Most of these pitch pine trees are narrow with less branches near the bottom and most of branches on the top half.
-Franklin Parker Preserve, Atlantic White Cedar Preserve, and Brendan T. Byrne State Forest hosts many of the cedar branches.
-These cedar branches pack a dense and swampy array of tall and narrow trees that are dense and close together.
+The pine barrens are a vast forest with soil that supports an abundance of pitch pine, Atlantic white cedar, and numerous species of oak.
+Most of these pitch pine trees are narrow, with fewer branches near the bottom and most of the branches concentrated in the top half.
+Franklin Parker Preserve, Atlantic White Cedar Preserve, and Brendan T. Byrne State Forest are home to many cedar branches.
+These cedar branches form a dense and swampy array of tall and narrow trees that are closely packed together.

 Pitch Pine trees